20 years of work to end the sport hunting of grizzly bears

 Help us end the trophy killing of large carnivores in the Great Bear Rainforest – now and forever.

 Every year in BC a staggering number of bears, wolves, and other large carnivores are killed by hunters for trophies on their walls and floors.
 For two decades we have worked to end this senseless slaughter.
-In 2005, we began purchasing commercial trophy hunting tenures and, by 2016, we have ended commercial trophy hunting in more than 30,000 sq km.
-Our goal is to finish the job and acquire all remaining tenures in the Great Bear Rainforest working in partnership with First Nations.
+In 2005, we began purchasing commercial trophy hunting tenures.
+By 2020, we have ended commercial trophy hunting in more than 35,000 square kilometres of the BC coast.
+Our goal is to acquire all remaining tenures in the Great Bear Rainforest working in partnership with First Nations.

 Economics of the grizzly hunt

 Our economic report Crossroads: Economics, Policy, and the Future of Grizzly Bears in BC (PDF) showed that by 2003, grizzly bear viewing was already generating twice the annual revenue of all the guide outfitting associated with the grizzly hunt.
 As part of the Crossroads strategy, we collaborated with coastal eco-tourism businesses to establish the Commercial Bear Viewing Association of BC.

 The 2014 study, Economic Impact of Bear Viewing and Bear Hunting in the Great Bear Rainforest of British Columbia (PDF), undertaken by the Centre for Responsible Travel (CREST) found that revenue from bear viewing far outstripped revenue from the grizzly hunt.

 Access to provincial kill data